“Forbes L’Estrange seems to have been born with catchy melodies coursing through her veins”

-By the time I started writing my own music I had been a professional singer for 10 years, performing and recording a LOT of contemporary music, and so I knew, from a singer’s perspective, how it feels to sing new music.
+By the time I started writing my own music I had been a professional singer for over a decade, performing and recording a LOT of contemporary music, and so I knew, from a singer’s perspective, how it feels to sing new music.

 Twenty years on, I still compose in a way that is mindful of the choirs who perform my music.
-It matters to me that everything I write feels nice to sing.
-After I’ve completed a new piece I take it into my studio and record a demo of it; if anything proves uncomfortable to sing, I rewrite it.
+It matters to me that everything I write feels comfortable in the voice.
+After I’ve completed a new piece I take it into my studio and record a demo of it; if anything proves awkward to sing, I adjust it.

 I also care deeply that my settings enhance the meaning of the words.
 If they don’t, my opinion is that the text would be better left spoken.
 In the context of a church service, in particular, the purpose of the musical settings is to elevate the text in such a way that the congregation is drawn closer, not alienated.

-Personally, I have always been a great believer in the power of a good tune and lovely harmonies.
-Music doesn’t have to be difficult to be effective.
+If I’m asked to describe my compositional style I say that I have always been a great believer in the power of a good tune and emotive harmonies.
+New music doesn’t have to be difficult to be effective.

 — Gramophone Magazine

-Forbes L’Estrange seems to have been born with catchy melodies coursing through her veins… The composer is clear about her mission…It’s an integrity of purpose that infuses every musical phrase that Forbes L’Estrange writes.
+Forbes L’Estrange seems to have been born with catchy melodies coursing through her veins.

 — BBC Music Magazine